ibm-cloud-docs/containers/ts-ingress-erradruh.md

     {: pre}

-1. If you notice scheduler problems, follow the steps:
+1. If you notice scheduler problems, complete the following steps:
     1. List your ALBs using the **`ibmcloud ks ingress alb ls`** [command](/docs/containers?topic=containers-kubernetes-service-cli#cs_albs).
     1. List your workers using the **`ibmcloud ks worker ls`** [command](/docs/containers?topic=containers-kubernetes-service-cli#cs_workers).
     1. **Classic clusters**: Ensure you have at least two worker nodes in the VLANs where your ALBs are deployed.
 See [Adding worker nodes and zones to clusters](/docs/containers?topic=containers-add-workers-classic).
     1. **VPC clusters**: Ensure you have at least two worker nodes in the zones where your ALBs are deployed.
 See [Adding worker nodes and zones to clusters](/docs/containers?topic=containers-add-workers-vpc).
     1. Ensure that your workers are healthy.
 For more information, see [Worker node states](/docs/containers?topic=containers-worker-node-state-reference).
-    1. Ensure your nodes are not tainted or cordoned.
-For more information, see [Taints and Tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) and [Safely Drain a Node](https://kubernetes.io/docs/tasks/administer-cluster/safely-drain-node/).
+    1. Ensure that your nodes are not tainted or cordoned.
+For more information, see [Taints and tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/){: external} and [Safely drain a node](https://kubernetes.io/docs/tasks/administer-cluster/safely-drain-node/){: external}.

-1. If you notice pod restarts, follow the steps.
+1. If you notice pod restarts, complete the following steps.
     1. Get the logs for the failing pod.
         ```sh
         kubectl logs --previous -n kube-system <POD NAME>